SonarSource/sonar-scanner-python/README.md

 Install with pip:
 ```
-pip install pysonar
+pip install pysonar-scanner
 ```

 # Usage

-Once installed, the `pysonar` can be run from the command line to perform an analysis.
+Once installed, the `pysonar-scanner` can be run from the command line to perform an analysis.
 It assumes a running SonarQube server or a project configured on SonarCloud.

 ## Setting up analysis properties